Skip to main content

 BASICS

-Cutaneous T-cell lymphoma (CTCL) is a rare group of lymphoproliferative diseases characterized by localization of malignant T lymphocytes to the skin.
-The classification of CTCL is divided into...
+Cutaneous T-cell lymphoma (CTCL) is a rare group of non-Hodgkin lymphoma characterized primarily by localization of malignant T lymphocytes to the skin, less commonly it will progress to lymph ...

 DIAGNOSIS